Lorentzian area measures and the Christoffel problem: Background on convex sets

-\begin{lemma} Let $K$ be a F-convex set with support function $h_K$ and extended support function $H_K$. \begin{enumerate}[nolistsep,label={\bf(\roman{*})}, ref={\bf(\roman{*})}] \item $K$ is $C^1$ if and only if it has a unique support plane at each boundary point. \item If there exist $\eta,\eta'\in\F$ with $H_K(\eta+\eta')=H_K(\eta)+H_K(\eta')$ then there exists $k\in K$ with two support planes.
-In particular $K$ is not $C^1$. \item $h_K$ is $C^1$ if and only if $\partial_{s}K$ is strictly convex (i.e.~the intersection of $K$ with any space-like support plane is reduced to a point). \item If $K$ is strictly convex, then $h_K$ is $C^1$ and $\partial_{s}K=\partial K$. \item If $h_K$ is $C^1$ and $\partial_{s}K=\partial K$, then $K$ is strictly convex. \item If $K$ is $C^1$ then the Gauss map is a well defined continuous map and if $\partial_{s}K$ is strictly convex, then the Gauss map is a bijection. \end{enumerate} \end{lemma}
+\begin{lemma} Let $K$ be an F-convex set with support function $h_K$ and extended support function $H_K$. \begin{enumerate}[nolistsep,label={\bf(\roman{*})}, ref={\bf(\roman{*})}] \item $K$ is $C^1$ if and only if it has a unique support plane at each boundary point. \item If there exist $\eta,\eta'\in\F$ with $H_K(\eta+\eta')=H_K(\eta)+H_K(\eta')$ then there exists $k\in K$ with two support planes.
+In particular $K$ is not $C^1$. \item $h_K$ is $C^1$ if and only if $\partial_{s}K$ is strictly convex (i.e.~the intersection of $K$ with any space-like support plane is reduced to a point). \item If $K$ is strictly convex, then $h_K$ is $C^1$ and $\partial_{s}K=\partial K$. \item If $h_K$ is $C^1$ and $\partial_{s}K=\partial K$, then $K$ is strictly convex. \item If $K$ is $C^1$ then the Gauss map is a well defined continuous map.
+If $\partial_{s}K$ is strictly convex, then the Gauss map has a well defined inverse. \end{enumerate} \end{lemma}

-We will see in Subsection~\ref{sec: normal} that if $K$ is $C^1$ and $\partial_{s}K$ is strictly convex, the Gauss map is actually a homeomorphism.
+It follows that if $\partial_{s}K$ is $C^1$ and strictly convex, the Gauss map is a continuous bijection (it is surjective by assumption).
+We will see in Subsection~\ref{sec: normal} that in this case it is actually a homeomorphism.

 \begin{proof}

 \ref{lem princ: KC1} is a general property of closed convex sets, see \cite{Sch93} p.~104.
 Suppose that the hypothesis of \ref{lem princ: linearity cond} holds.
 Let $k,x,x'$ be points of $K$ with respectively $\langle k,\eta+\eta' \rangle_-=H_K(\eta+\eta')$, $\langle x,\eta \rangle_-=H_K(\eta)$, $\langle x',\eta' \rangle_-=H_K(\eta')$.
 By assumption we get $\langle k,\eta\rangle_-=\langle x,\eta\rangle_-+\langle x'-k,\eta'\rangle_-$, and $\langle x'-k,\eta'\rangle_-\geq 0$ so $\langle k,\eta\rangle_-\geq \langle x,\eta\rangle_-=H_K(\eta)$, so $H_K(\eta)=\langle k,\eta\rangle_-$, that means that the support plane directed by $\eta$ contains $k$, which is also in the support plane directed by $\eta+\eta'$.
 By \ref{lem princ: KC1} $K$ is not $C^1$.